Photonico/Computational_Physics_Topics/Scientific Philosophy Excerpts.md

 * Many students enter physics with the impression that it is just a lot of mathematical calculations.
 Calculations are a part of physics, but they are not the most important part.
 The most important part of physics is the part that deals with phenomena.
 Most of physics comes from phenomena.
 Phenomena are the roots of physics.
 (Robert R. Wilson, Experiments and the Future of Physics, 1978)

+* Quantum phenomena do not occur in a Hilbert space.
+They occur in a laboratory.
+(Asher Peres, Quantum Theory: Concepts and Methods, 1993)

 * Anybody who wants to do good physics, should be constantly paying attention to physical phenomena, and not the symbols that stand for physical objects.
 (R.Shankar, Yale Opencourse on Fundamentals of Physics, 2010)

 * We have faith that the underlying laws of nature will have a certain elegance and a certain beauty, and a certain uniformity across all of natural phenomena.
 That is a faith that we have.
 It is not a religious issue.
 (R.Shankar, Yale Opencourse on Fundamentals of Physics, 2010)